Organ Donation

 Declaration of Brain Death:

-• Additionally, an apnea test must be performed.
+• Additionally, a single apnea test must be performed.
 During this test, the patient is briefly disconnected from the ventilator (breathing machine) for 8-10 minutes to see if the patient is able to initiate breaths without the help of a machine.
 If the patient does not make any attempts to breathe, the apnea test supports the diagnosis of brain death.

 • It is most important to understand that brain death is death.